The earth now lies through nights drenched

 I'm thinking now of my last night at Endicott West, saying goodbye to a place that had held so much of my life and so many of my dreams.
 I'd wanted to let it go lovingly, gracefully, and I was surprised by just how hard that was.
 The ghost of my younger self stood beside me, growing thinner, paler, more insubstantial with every moment that passed.

 My partners and I lit one last blaze in the campfire circle beneath the stars, and thanked the spirits in the old tribal way: with sage, cedar, and the desert tobacco that I'd grown and cured on that beautiful land.
-Then we popped the cork on a bottle of champagne and reminisced about the days of building the Retreat, acknowledging all the blessing we'd received there, all the blessing we'd carry on from it.
-This is what I wanted to take back home to Devon: this good fellowship and these good memories, not the stony weight of loss and grief for a phase of life that had reached its natural end.
+Then we popped the cork on a bottle of champagne and reminisced about the days of building the Retreat, acknowledging all the blessings we'd received there, all the blessings we'd carry on from it.
+This is what I wanted to take back home to England: this good fellowship and these good memories, not the stony weight of loss and grief for a phase of life that had reached its natural end.
 But of course we don't control these things.
 Grief comes when it will, and takes the time it takes, and there's no short-cut to moving through it.
 Grief must be honored.
 It's the heart's clear measure of the value of what we've loved, and what we've lost.

 "In my own worst seasons," wrote our former E-West neighbor Barbara Kingsolver (in her essay collection High Tide in Tucson), "I've come back from the colorless world of despair by forcing myself to look hard, for a long time, at a single glorious thing: a flame of red geranium outside my bedroom window.
 And then another: my daughter in a yellow dress.
 And another: the perfect outline of a full, dark sphere behind the crescent moon.
 Until I learned to be in love with my life again.
 Like a stroke victim retraining new parts of the brain to grasp lost skills, I have taught myself joy, over and over again.''